Avatar Adventures – A Brighter Path to Successful Therapy

 Interactive avatars are now on the menu to assist therapists and parents of children on the autism spectrum have better therapy sessions.
 They are delivered via online video call sessions by live animation pioneer Gary Jesch of Carson City, NV.

 It seems that his avatars – cartoon fish, puppies, dinosaurs and people – are able to reduce anxiety and so those kiddos can ease into their interventions with less stress and more learning.
 The experience he creates in online sessions with kids are called “Avatar Adventures.”

 “We’ve seen some amazing changes take place in a few weeks,” Jesch says.
 He’s worked with SLP therapists, ABA specialists, modeling and social stories professionals in clinic and classroom settings in his local area, with consistently positive results.

 “I remember reading articles by Dr. Rosalind Picard in the ’90s, about how, one day, an avatar technology would be used to help those on the spectrum.
 When I managed to make it possible, it began a journey that I will never forget.
 Seeing how I’ve helped make a difference is so rewarding,” Jesch commented.

-Jesch (shown above at the controls) has created “Avatar Adventures,” which are weekly, 30-minute sessions where he connects with a young person and their parent or therapist via a remote conference call.
+Jesch (shown above at the controls) has created “Avatar Adventures,” which are weekly, 25-minute sessions where he connects with a young person and their parent or therapist via a remote conference call from his virtual clinic.
 On his end, he is controlling one of his animated “Digital Puppets,” and on the other end, a child with autism is observing and interacting as best as he or she can, always under the guidance of another adult, in the family home or office.

 Prior to the session, Jesch meets with the parent and the therapist to discuss the child’s situation, goals for intervention and likes/dislikes, so he has a background going into the call.
 Together, they choose the most appropriate character and plan the session to incorporate additional graphics and elements that will hold the child’s attention.

 If the parent wishes, the sessions can be recorded and viewed at a later date.
 The therapist can also observe them for measurements of change and improvement.